giovdi/ha-prices/README.md

     always_available: true
 ```

-If you have so many Unit meters, you can use a separate `utility_meters.yaml` file and import it into `configuration.yaml` with this directive:
+You can also separate them from the configuration to a `utility_meters.yaml` file and import it into `configuration.yaml` with this directive:
 `utility_meter: !include utility_meters.yaml`.
 Remove the `unit_meter:` root in this case.